cmlarsen/fechtonomicon/APP_STORE_CONTENT.md

 ### Full Description (4000 chars max)

-**The Fechto** is your pocket guide to Historical European Martial Arts (HEMA).
+**Fechtonomicon** is your pocket guide to Historical European Martial Arts (HEMA).
 Immerse yourself in the art of the longsword through beautifully crafted flashcards featuring terminology, techniques, and concepts from legendary masters.

 **FEATURES:**